TahmidAhmed2000/Gov1347/posts/week_3.md

 + The model uses a statistical technique called **Markov Chain Monte Carlo**, "which explores thousands of different values for each parameter in [their] model, and evaluates both how well they explain the patterns in the data and how plausible they are given the expectations from our prior."
 + The result is **20,000 paths** that the election can take and is used to determine the overall result of the election.

 ## Comparing both models

-While both models have striking differences, they do share some common themes:
+While both models have striking differences, they do share some common themes.
+Here are 3 the most signficant similarities.

 + Both models factor in polls and fundamentals.
 Both models pay close attention to polling averages both state-wide and nationally and adjust for their bias accordingly.
 Additionally, both models use economic as well as incumbency trends as indicators in their models.
++ Both models applies multiple indicies to their models, including a partisan lean index and an economic index, to furhter adjust their models.
-+ Both models conduct numerous simulations to provide a
++ Both models conduct numerous simulations to provide a plausible range of outcomes.
+Furthermore, many key statistics like polling errors and residuals are caluclated in each simulation.

+## Differences between both models

+Let's now look at the key difference between both models:

++